miroshnikov/idles/README.md

 size(array|Countable|object|string|callable $value): int
 ```

-Returns size of a countable, number of parameters of a function, lenght of string and number of properties of an object
+Returns size of a countable, number of parameters of a function, lenght of string or number of properties of an object

 #### [T](https://idlephp.tech/#T)